 Independent systems built specifically for monitoring are often not only far more accurate than a freezer’s built-in temperature gauges, but also run independently of the equipment itself.
 With respect to the consolidation of samples into one location, although it was not the main cause of the loss, it should have been considered under closer scrutiny.
 GxP standards prescribe that sample storage should not only be adequately mapped, providing proper spacing between samples and adhering to equipment manufacturer guidelines, but also specifies avoiding the consolidation of all samples to one area.

 It is imperative that research organizations responsible for handling sensitive samples (such as human brains or donor tissue) implement a robust, real-time, independent monitoring solution such as XiltriX to safeguard their valuable assets and prevent catastrophic losses.
 These best-in-class solutions are software-driven, easy to use, centrally managed, and are capable of tracking devices from different OEMs and across multiple physical locations.
 Immediate, cascading alarm escalation protocols via email, SMS, and phone can be configured to alert relevant staff so that problems are fixed long before valuable assets are lost.
 Software accessible from a PC, phone or tablet is hosted in the cloud and designed with a redundant architecture and multiple layers of safety.

 Finally, users can leverage current and historical data to identify trends and potential areas of risk.
 Predictive analytics can be used to identify machines or behaviors that are high risk, eliminating problems before they occur and keeping valuable assets safe.
-Click the button below to discover how XiltriX can transform your laboratory with a free demo.
+Click the button below to schedule a meeting with one of our experts to discover how XiltriX can transform your laboratory.